nick6918/MyDeepLearning/README.md

 ## Repo Intro
 This repo is to construct a DL library for learning and testing that includes:

-  1, CNN, RNN model in pure Numpy, with all BP gredient calculation included.
+  1, CNN, RNN model in pure Numpy, with all BP gradients calculation included.

   2, Some classic model in tensorflow, include ResNet, SqueezeNet and more.